Decide for yourself which is the best wax for candles after comparing paraffin vs. soy wax vs. beeswax side by side.

 It comes in two colors- yellow and white, but there’s a bit more to it than that.
 Both types have gone through a refinement process and been filtered to remove debris and impurities.

-But the yellow or sometimes amber-colored beeswax is closer to its natural state.
-I’ve found that it tends to retain it’s sweet beeswax scent as well.
+The yellow or sometimes amber-colored beeswax is closer to its natural state.
+I’ve found that it tends to retain it’s sweet beeswax scent as well, and it will release the fragrance when burned.
 So most yellow beeswax candles don’t have fragrance oil or wax dyes added to them.

 White beeswax ranges from an average of $14.63 for one pound, to $3.57/lb for 10 pounds.